-FedGovSpend™ allows users to visualize what the federal government is spending money on, relying on the federal government’s official budget functional classifications.
-Outlays are organized in a hierarchy from very broad categories of spending to more specific.
+In “Function” view, FedGovSpend™ allows users to visualize what the federal government is spending money on organized by the purpose which it serves, relying on the federal government’s official budget functional classifications.
+Outlays are organized in a hierarchy, from very broad categories of spending to more specific.
 The budget terms used for these levels of aggregation are “function,” “subfunction,” “bureau,” and “account.”
 There are 17 "national needs" budget function categories at the top level, which are then divided into subfunction and further divided into bureau and then account level categories of spending.
-For example, the National Defense function is comprised of three subfunctional categories: Military Outlays of the Department of Defense, Defense-Related Activities, and Atomic Energy Defense Activities.
-These subfunctions are then split into “bureau” level categories such as “Operation and Maintenance” and “Military Personnel.”
-Although the government uses the word “bureau” in its data sets, these categories do not always indicate a specific office or unit in the government and the term is not generally used in FedGovSpend™.
+For example, the Health function is comprised of three subfunctional categories: Health Care Services, Health Research and Training, and Consumer and Occupational Health and Safety.
+These subfunctions are then split into “bureau” level categories such as Centers for Medicare and Medicaid Services and the Centers for Disease Control and Prevention (CDC).
+Although the government uses the word “bureau” in its data sets, these categories do not in every case indicate a specific office or unit in the government and the term is not generally used in FedGovSpend™.
 There is a final “account” level of specificity below the bureau level which describes specific line-item accounting of spending.
 FedGovSpend™ does not show account level spending but instead uses information from these account-level data to generate the bureau-level descriptions.
 More details about the federal government’s system of budget classification and its functional and subfunctional categories can be found in the US Government Accountability Office’s publication “A Glossary of Terms Used in the Federal Budget Process”.

 Some bureau-level spending appears in multiple subfunctions and functions.
 For example, The Administration for Children and Families has outlays classified under both the “Income Security” function, in the “Other Income Security” subfunction, and the “Education, Training, Employment, and Social Services” function, in the “Social Services” subfunction.
 Where appropriate, bureau descriptions denote where spending occurs across multiple functional or subfunctional categories to give a more complete picture of how that agency or program fits into overall federal spending.

-The app also allows users to view spending across budget function classifications separately for the mandatory and discretionary parts of the federal budget.
+In “Spending Type” view, the app allows users to view spending across budget function classifications as in Function view, but separately for the mandatory and discretionary parts of the federal budget.
 Mandatory spending refers to spending that is permanently authorized (such as Social Security), while discretionary spending must be approved each year by Congress and the President through the annual federal budget process and related appropriations bills.
-To toggle between views, click the menu button in the upper right-hand corner of the screen and select your preferred view using the buttons under “Data Organization Choice”.

 Some government spending is administered through the tax code.
 The simplest way to think about this is that instead of the government sending a check, as it does for Social Security and other benefit spending, a “tax expenditure” reduces the beneficiary’s federal tax liability.
 Whether one gets a check for $1,000 from the government or pays $1,000 less in taxes amounts to the same thing financially.
 There are lots of examples of these tax expenditures across government spending, including the Earned Income Credit, the Child Credit, Health Care Subsidies, the Mortgage Interest Deduction, Tax Exempt Interest, and numerous business tax breaks.
 How these are handled in government accounting is a little tricky.
-In general, to the extent that tax expenditures reduce the amount of tax paid, they show up in the revenue side of the budget as lower tax collections—and thus do not appear in FedGovSpend™ Explorer.
-There is an exception to this rule, however.
-For some tax credits, if the credit exceeds the tax that would otherwise be owed, the government does send a check (or transfers funds) like any other spending program for the amount by which the credit exceeds the pre-credit tax liability.
+To the extent that tax expenditures reduce the amount of tax paid, they show up in the revenue side of the budget as lower tax collections—and thus do not appear in FedGovSpend™ Explorer.
+For some tax credits, however, if the credit exceeds the tax that would otherwise be owed, the government does send a check (or transfers funds) program for the amount by which the credit exceeds the pre-credit tax liability.
 The amounts sent in these “refundable tax credits” do appear in federal budget outlays as spending and are therefore included in FedGovSpend™ Explorer.

 One question you might have is “if tax expenditures are just government spending in another form why aren’t they all included in FedGovSpend™ Explorer?”
 Although the federal government does produce a “tax expenditure budget”, the challenge with integrating it with the rest of the spending budget is that the complexity of the tax code creates many interactions between different tax expenditures.
 In the regular spending side of the budget if the government spends less or more money on a program the impact is usually straightforward.
 Decreasing or increasing the size of some tax expenditures, however, can cause ripple effects on the rest of the tax return, which can increase or decrease the spending on other tax expenditures.
 Without being able to account for those interactions, mixing in the entire set of tax expenditures with the rest of the budget would be misleading.